emhaarifin/React-Blanja/README.md

 ## About The Project

-<b>Blanja</b> is an online store that currently focuses on the fashion market. sellers can market their products and customers can buy as needed.
+<b>Blanja</b> is an online store that currently focuses on the fashion market. sellers can promote their products and customers can buy what they need.

 ### Build With
 * [JavaScript](https://www.javascript.com/)